LiamSnow/nvim-config/README.md

  - __File Search__: `telescope`
  - __Quick Switcher__: `harpoon` (basically simulated tabs, but better)
  - __Theme__: `nightfox` (with no/black background)
  - __AI__: `pygpt` I didn't like any other implementations so I wrote my own plugin to interact with the Python Anthropic API (written in python because the API is and you shouldn't be converting their API to Lua because then you have to maintain it all the time).
 Uses full buffers/pages instead of floating.
-Honestly, I used to use GPT models to code/ask questions a lot, but now I am a big advocate of not doing that.
-Hallucinations are a big issues, you can become to reliant on it, and RTFM (`man` is your friend).
-If I need something quick or can't find an answer, I will put up with snarky people on StackOverflow because they are actually smart (-er than GPT models).
+    - \*UPDATE: I have basically stopped using GPT models to code entirely.
+Hallucinations are a big issue, you can become too reliant on them (in the long term actually slowing you down), and honestly just RTFM (`man` is your friend).
+In almost all cases reading a man page, the wiki, someones blog, or even StackOverflow gives a much better, accurate, and explained answer.

  - __Other Useful__:
      - `undotree`: View your entire undo tree/history, even from past sessions